How to Become a Notary in Alaska

 Do I need a notary bond to become a notary in Alaska?

-A notary bond protects the public from any fraud, mistakes, or misconduct on the part of the notary.
+Yes.
+All Alaska notary applicants are required to maintain a four-year, $2,500 notary bond.
+The bond protects the public from notary errors.
 If a member of the public files a claim against a notary’s bond, the bonding company is very likely to sue the notary to recoup the funds it paid on the notary’s behalf.
 A notary bond does not protect notaries from mistakes they make.
 This is why notary errors and omissions insurance (commonly known as “E&O” or “E&O insurance”) is vital.

 Do I need to order a notary stamp in Alaska?